Putin’s war propaganda becomes ‘patriotic’ lessons in Russian schools

-Now it’s become part of the classroom lessons as the Kremlin expands its anti-Ukraine propaganda to students as young as kindergarten.
+Now it has become part of the classroom lessons as the Kremlin expands its anti-Ukraine propaganda to students as young as kindergarten.
 It’s another front in President Vladimir Putin’s sweeping crackdowns to criminalize dissent and enforce an unquestioning brand of patriotism even as Russia grows increasingly isolated.

 Over the past three weeks, thousands of posts appeared on Russian social media featuring schoolchildren — up to high school age — attending special “patriotic lessons” or posing for pictures forming Z and V-for-victory signs.